 Best for Foodies: InterContinental Hong Kong

 This towering skyscraper of a hotel isn’t part of the traditional Hong Kong skyline, but rather looks toward it from Kowloon—meaning you truly get some incredible views of not just the iconic buildings, but the laser and light show that illuminates the harbor every night.
 And there’s a good chance you’ll get to enjoy it, with two-thirds of the hotel’s rooms overlooking the harbor.
 If you don’t want to watch from your room or suite, however tempting the latter’s jacuzzi might be, pop down to any of the hotel’s three amazing restaurants.
-Yan Toh Heen, seeing as one of the world’s best Chinese restaurants, serves two Michelin star Cantonese; Rech by Alain Ducasse has one Michelin star and four from Forbes Travel Guide.
+Yan Toh Heen, seen as one of the world’s best Chinese restaurants, serves two Michelin star Cantonese; Rech by Alain Ducasse has one Michelin star and four from Forbes Travel Guide.
 The Steak House Winebar + Grill has also received four stars from Forbes, thanks in part to steaks cooked on Hong Kong’s sole charcoal grill—or if you want something a little more modern, there’s a branch of Nobu here.
 Or, simply grab a cocktail (or sit for afternoon tea) and take in the views from the Lobby Lounge, with incredible vistas over the harbor.